tomsquest/tomsquest.github.io/_posts/2011-10-06-review-play-framework-cookbook.md

 Play!, the framework for the bored Java developers!
 Very interesting and opinated framework.
 I didn't play with it a lot in the previous months, but the new book ["Play Framework Cookbook"](http://www.packtpub.com/play-framework-cookbook/book) by Packt Publishing, released this summer was a good way to dig into the framework.
-The ebook was offered for free to people who wants to review it.
+The ebook was offered for free to people who want to review it.
 No excuse.

 ## Contents